I mentioned on Instagram this weekend that I am one of those “weird” parents that get sad this time of year.

 I love having them home in the summer.

-So seeing the backpacks lined up, the school supplies in the bags waiting to be used, the new clothes hanging in the closet for the first day makes me blue.
+So seeing the backpacks lined up, the school supplies in the bags waiting to be used, the new clothes hanging in the closet for the first day makes me sad.

-I need to be in full menopause when they leave for college.
+I need to be on medication when they leave for college.

 I realized how far away they live from me when I had to drive it this past week.